mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 * Compiler/system checks in code - Create a global set in Kernel (Martyn)
 * Guidelines for modifying existing fitting function (Anders)
 * Make suggestion of topics the TSC presents at developer meeting and agenda items for TSC meeting days scheduled during: http://www.mantidproject.org/Category:January_2015_Visit
 * Are you are aware if there exist good documenation for: describe well which documentation needs to updated before fixing a ticket and tested when testing a ticket.
-If not should this me a maintenance task?
+If not should this be a maintenance task?
 * [Threading Building Blocks](https://www.threadingbuildingblocks.org/) (TBB) (Hahn)
 * Linode maintenance - Security updates, Jenkins backup (Martyn)